-State-of-the-art routing protocols for 6LoWPAN that enable any-to-any communication are RPL [7], XCTP [10], and Hydro [26].
-RPL allows two modes of operation (storing and non-storing) for downwards data flow.
+State-of-the-art routing protocols for 6lowPAN that enable any-to-any communication are RPL [4], XCTP [7], and Hydro [19].
+RPL allows two modes of operation (storing and non-storing) for downwards data flows.
 The non-storing mode is based on source routing, and the storing mode pro-actively maintains an entry in the routing table of every node on the path from the root to each destination, which is not scalable to even moderate-size networks.
 XCTP is an extension of CTP and is based on a reactive reverse collection route creating between the root and every source node.
 An entry in the reverse-route table is kept for every data flow at each node on the path between the source and the destination, which is also not scalable in terms of memory footprint.
 Hydro protocol, like RPL, is based on a DAG (directed acyclic graph) for bottom-up communication.
 Source nodes need to periodically send reports to the border router, which builds a global view (typically incomplete) of the network topology.
+Table 3 shows a comparison between the cited protocols for 6LoWPANs.